Choosing An Air Compressor For Your Commercial Van In 2022

 The Bottom Line

 Commercial vans have become a popular service vehicle option and it’s clear they are here to stay.
-OEMs like Ford are now investing in the development of electric vans, such as the E-transit, cementing a future for service vans in the marketplace.
+OEMs like Ford are now investing in the development of electric vans, such as the E-Transit, cementing a future for service vans in the marketplace.

+Fleet managers and business owners have a lot to consider when choosing a commercial van for their fleet, including equipment.
 Starting with the right commercial van and air compressor combination can help make this process a bit simpler, while improving productivity and protecting profits and employees.